Featured image credit: Firefly

 Launch day begins with final pad checkouts eight hours prior to launch.
 For the next two hours, Firefly powers up Alpha and does sensor checks before beginning to load helium, RP-1, and LOx at T-06:00:00, at T-05:15:00, and at T-03:40:00 respectively.
 Alpha enters terminal count 20 minutes before lift off and ignites its first stage engines about two seconds before the hold-down clamps release the rocket into the sky.

-Shortly after lift off, Alpha will fly north-west heading at a 137° inclination.
+Shortly after lift off, Alpha will fly south-west heading at a 137° inclination.
 About a minute after launch the vehicle is supersonic breaking the sound barrier, and experiences MaxQ only seconds later at T+00:01:13.
 MaxQ stands for maximum aerodynamic pressure and signifies the point in the vehicles’ trajectory, in which the combination of the density of Earth’s atmosphere and the vehicle’s speed create the most stress on the vehicles’ structure.

 Stage 1 and stage 2 will separate at T+02:40 after the four Reaver engines on Alpha’s first stage have depleted all the propellant.
 The second stage engine will ignite shortly after the two stages have separated.
 Next up is fairing jettison, which occurs at T+00:03:25.